plaans/mzn-problems/README.md

 # mzn-problems

-mzn-problems is a collection of MiniZinc problems and a script to a minizinc solver.
-All the problems come from Hakan Kjellerstrand's website https://www.hakank.org/.
+mzn-problems is a collection of MiniZinc problems and a script to test aries solver.
+Most, if not all, the problems come from Hakan Kjellerstrand's website https://www.hakank.org/.

 Titouan Seraud - [titouan.seraud@laas.fr](mailto:titouan.seraud\@laas.fr) <!-- titouan.seraud@insa-toulouse.fr -->